 I also mention the Daejeon shelter on my dog’s memorial website, Beautiful Tiny Princess.

 For part of 2015 I was Groove Korea’s travel editor.
-(Again, this was part-time, unpaid work that I had to balance with other things.)
-Unfortunately I couldn’t continue in the role for very long, but working with these amazing writers and photographers (plus one illustrator) was a wonderful experience.
+Again, this was part-time, unpaid work that I had to balance with other things.
+Unfortunately I couldn’t continue in the role for very long, but working with these talented writers and photographers (plus one illustrator) was a valuable experience.